richafnu/Viva/Viva/glint/communicate/results-rollout-templates.md

 ***

-### Template 4 - Progress update and next survey communication for all employees
+### Email template 4 - Progress update and next survey communication for all employees

 **To**: All Employees <br>
 **From**: [First and Last name], [Title]​ <br>